ANTIQUE STOVE HOSPITAL

 I currently have a large number of wood/coal ranges by Glenwood, Crawford, Fairmount, Premier, Household, Herald, Oakland, Glendale, etc. These are priced in restored condition from $1700 and up depending on rarity etc. I also have many in various original colored enamels.
 Let me know your needs and I can probably help.
 In the column below you will find types of stoves I sell and a list of stoves currently for sale.

-WE ARE CURRENTLY NOT OPEN FOR WALK-IN VISITS, BUT WE ARE SELLING VIA INTERNET AND OUR SHIPPING COMPANY IS DOING PICKUPS AND TRANSPORTING GOODS VERY RAPIDLY!
+WE ARE CURRENTLY OPEN FOR WALK-IN VISITS AND WE ARE SELLING VIA INTERNET AND OUR SHIPPING COMPANY IS DOING PICKUPS AND TRANSPORTING GOODS VERY RAPIDLY!

 Twin Cabinet Glenwood #8

 The Twin Cabinet Glenwood wood range.
 We have been unable to find any dealer or collector that has seen another Twin Cabinet Glenwood.
 This may be the only one and it spent most of it's life in the Belfast, Maine jail where it cooked for the inmates.
 Later it was sold at auction and we retrieved it from a nearby barn.
 It is almost 7 feet long and we used it to cook two turkeys at the Antique Stove Association annual convention.
 Both were done perfectly and delicious.